hacka-network/hacka.network/hackanew.md

 As you grow, it should naturally begin to self-organize – this is part of the hacker spirit :)

 By following these steps, you can successfully launch a Hacka* Node, creating a vibrant community of innovators and independent creators in your area.
 Hurray!
 Welcome to the network!

+## 8. Add your node to the site

+Add your meetup details here https://github.com/hacka-network/hacka.network/blob/main/index.html and submit a Pull Request.